-AHL in the News, Acadian Care – Hammond, Acadian Care – Mandeville, Acadian Care – New Orleans, Acadian Care – Slidell, Access Health Louisiana Primary Care at Pythian, Belle Chasse C.H.C, Kenner C.H.C, South Broad C.H.C, St. Bernard C.H.C, St. Charles – Norco C.H.C, St. Charles – Luling C.H.C, St. Tammany – Slidell C.H.C, Tangipahoa C.H.C, Woodworth C.H.C., Washington C.H.C
+AHL in the News, Acadian Care – Hammond, St. Tammany CHC Behavioral Health in Mandeville, Acadian Care – New Orleans, St. Tammany CHC Behavioral Health in Slidell, Access Health Louisiana Primary Care at Pythian, Belle Chasse C.H.C, Kenner C.H.C., South Broad C.H.C, St. Bernard C.H.C., St. Charles – Norco C.H.C, St. Charles – Luling C.H.C, St. Tammany – Slidell C.H.C, Tangipahoa C.H.C, Woodworth C.H.C., Washington C.H.C

 If the globe wore masks for 28 days, we could help eliminate the SARS-CoV-2 virus.

 COVID-19 is the first global pandemic of the internet era.
 Information is now transferred at the speed of light rather than the speed of Morse code.
 This gives us a big advantage over our ancestors- if we use it effectively.

 The virus crosses national borders, so our response must do the same.
 We need a global mobilization for everyone on our planet to wear masks for 28 days, two cycles of the viral incubation period of 14 days.
 Alongside physical distancing and frequent handwashing, this is the fastest way to eliminate COVID-19.